When there is snow and ice, getting around can be difficult, especially for seniors and people with limited mobility.

 - If needed, pick up salt from a City facility to aid in your efforts

-- If accepted, go to assigned locations when able to during snowfalls this winter season
+- Go to adopted locations during snowfalls this winter season, when able

 - Present a good public image as a City representative